All Books

 Key Takeaways

-• Learn to prepare and interpret essential financial statements for your business.
+• Learn to read and prepare financial statements.

-• Track your company's performance using key financial metrics.
+• Track your company's performance using key metrics.

-• Confidently discuss numbers with accountants, investors, and stakeholders.
+• Confidently discuss finances with accountants and investors.

 Who Should Read